[Click below to listen to an audio version of this article.]

 Continuous glucose monitoring (CGM) is the first tool we can use to measure real-time biomarkers and close the loop on diet and nutrition—a notoriously opaque and misleading market that leaves most people feeling helpless and confused.

 Glucose is not a panacea for metabolic health.
 Still, it’s the single most important thing to track for the more than 80% percent of the population who exhibit signs of metabolic dysfunction and 50% with insulin resistance.
 It is also the only blood-based biomarker that can be monitored at home continuously without being initiated by the user.
 This makes it a great place to start.

 When we consider the next steps for what we should focus on, we need to keep our thesis in mind.
 There’s no limit to the functionality we can add to a software product that leverages a glucose data stream, but many of these will be distractions from our thesis.
 For example, we could easily add genetic data into Levels, which would add value but would not close a loop and would likely not lead to behavior change.

 Fitness, sleep, heart rate, and activity data, on the other hand, is real-time and can have an immediate and measurable impact on how somebody responds to a choice.
 That helps us move towards a more intelligent technology that can determine the “weight” of the impact of various decisions (e.g., sleep, exercise, stress) on overall glycemic control.
-This makes it a great candidate for a data stream we should consider adding soon.

 One of the reasons closed-loop systems are compelling in this context is because they improve interoception (also known as “somatic awareness”), which is a person’s sense of the internal state of their body at a moment in time.